Understanding Dopamine: Dopamine's Love Hormones And The Brain

 After about six months to a year of being together, dopamine and cortisol ease.
 Instead, other neurochemicals related to long-term attachment are released- the most notable one being oxytocin.
 Oxytocin is the same chemical involved in the connection between mothers and infants, meaning it is responsible for parent-infant bonding, as it facilitates bonding and dependability.
 Known as the "bonding hormone" or the "cuddle chemical," oxytocin is released through many activities, including holding hands and hugging.

 Oxytocin’s role is to encourage us to develop trust in the person we're with.
 This social trust has been a crucial part of survival since the beginning of human civilization and is hardwired into the brain.
+Understanding how the brain processes trust and attachment can also provide insight into mental health and relationship dynamics.

-The reason ‘love is blind'
+The reason “love is blind”

 Interestingly, along with all the positive feelings that dopamine provides, there are also other neurobiological changes that lower our perception of negative attributes about the object of our affection.
 There are evolutionary reasons for this so-called love blindness.
 Your genes don't care whether you and your potential mate have the same taste in TV shows and political attitudes.
 They are only focused on your compulsion to reproduce.
 This may be a key difference between physical attraction and aesthetical attraction.